The Pacifier & Sleep – Friend or Foe?

 Then tell the truth.
 The pacifier fairy and children in other countries needing the pacifiers are common fibs parents tell their kids.

 For building trust, it is best to tell your child the truth and the real reasons why it isn’t healthy to keep the binky.
 Telling the truth lets you tell your child that you trust that they can make this adjustment and you are there to support them.

 Foe – it is time to drop the pacifier and support your child through the process

 If you need help making this transition or getting sleep on track, we’d love to help you.
-Schedule a free intro call today so we can learn more, make sure we are a good fit and talk about working together.
+Schedule a free discovery call today so we can learn more, make sure we are a good fit and talk about working together.

 P.S.
 Want to stay connected?

 Sign up to receive our monthly "Scoop" email newsletter!